-Site Geology and Hydrogeology:
+Site Geology and Hydrology:

-The entire Phase III is filled with between two to eight feet of steel and iron-making slag as well
+The entire Phase III is mostly filled land with between two to eight feet of steel and iron-making slag as well as other fill material being used for backfill.
+Underlying the fill material are lacustrine silts and clays.
+At the site native material is encountered from about 12 to 14 feet below ground surface.

-Bedrock is Middle Devonian age, Skaneateles Formation, consisting of Levanna shale and Stafford limestone of the Hamilton Group.
-Bedrock varies from about 24 feet deep in the southeastern corner of the site to 45 feet deep with the near the northern border of Phase III.
+Bedrock is Middle Devonian age, Skaneateles Formation consisting of Levanna shales and Stafford limestone of the Hamilton Group.
+Bedrock varies from about 24 feet deep in the southeastern corner of the site to 45 feet deep near the northern border of Phase III.

 Due to the porous nature of the slag/soil fill there is very little storm water retention, or surface runoff, as most of the precipitation seeps into the highly permeable slag/soil fill.
-Any surface waters flow into the South Water Return Trench which parallels the eastern border of the property and flows southerly where it empties into Smokes Creek which discharges to the west into Lake Erie.
+Any surface waters flow northerly into Smokes Creek which discharges to the west into Lake Erie.

-Groundwater, when encountered, is about 7 feet deep trending westerly and northerly toward Lake Erie.
+Groundwater, when encountered, is about 6 feet deep trending northerly and westerly toward Lake Erie.